 Literature Circles are a great way to have student led discussions.
+What is a literature circle?
+It is a small group of students that read and discuss a piece of literature.
+Literature circles have clearly outlined roles for each student in the group to contribute.
 Students get a sense of responsibility, accountability, and cooperation.

 How do I start literature circles?

 The discussion director is the role I like to start with.
 As I read and think aloud, I write down questions.
 I model thought provoking, open ended questions.
 There are question stems to help students write an open ended question.
 As a class, we discuss possible answers using text evidence when possible.
 I also model writing answers which reinforces strategic thinking.
 Through the whole group class discussions, students realize there is no one right answer for these questions.
 Rather, it is the students’ thinking and explanation that count.

 Good readers build on what they already know.
 We think about our own experiences and what we have seen or heard over the years.
 Media plays a role in what we know about our world.
 As we read, we have a plethora of thoughts.
 In our thoughts, we connect with our own experiences and relevant memories.
 These powerful connections help us process the text.
 The literature circles role of connector is a natural one to model with students.
 Often times in a group discussion when students share their connections with others, their peers will think of connections that they hadn’t before.
 Connections are made across texts, from the media, and from our own experiences.

 We don’t want to force connections.
 We need to be flexible with this particular role.
 When a chapter doesn’t lend itself well to connections, then I wouldn’t assign that role.
 Rather than assigning a student certain pages to write a connection, I have them write at least one connection they had that week assuming they read at least fifty pages that week.
 For advanced students that are reading fifty pages a day, they could write a daily connection they had from their reading.